turnede0/pdlmaterial/introduction_to_FPGA/README.md

 ## Programmable Logic Device(PLD)
 Programmable Logic Device are digital IC with numerous digital logic gates built in.
-Engineers and developers can design and program the digital logic inside it using **Hardwawre Description Language**.
+Engineers and developers can design and program the digital logic inside it using **Hardwawre Description Language(HDL)**.

 ### Read-Only Memory(ROM)
 Before digital logic array IC, engineer tried to use ROM to represent combinational logic circuit.
 Electrically Erasable Programmable ROM(EEPROM) was commonly used.
 However, using memory device to represent digital logic circuit is slow and cost-ineffective.
 Thus, array circuit built by numerous interconnected logic gates is widely used for PLD instead.